Adeohluwa/gen/README.md

-Boilerplate Generator For Jester Web Framework
+             # Sumec Generator
 ----------------------------------------------

-Gen jester boilerplate generator is brain dead easy to use
+### The Boilerplate generator for Nim Lang's Jester web framework that is brain dead easy to use